 First subclass is concerned with the companies that issue financial reports (e.g. annual, quarter) which are publicly available to investors.
 As you may have guessed, lower sub classes are those with non-disclosed info so called ephemeral companies that don’t appear to have a real business but a ponzy scheme.

 The first subclass companies usually have disclosure reports with SEC due to regulation norms.
-These companies trade as OTCBB (Over the Counter Bulletin Board) stocks aka pink sheets.
-However, all these penny stock systems remained relatively unheard until the mid 1990s when internet exploded around the globe and helped spread the word about penny stocks.
+These companies trade as OTCBB (Over the Counter Bulletin Board) stocks.
+However, all these penny stock systems remained relatively unheard until the mid 1990s when the internet exploded around the globe and helped spread the word about penny stocks.
 This was the rise of a new era where modern technologies have deposed obsolete phone calls and stock market quotes in newspapers.
 Now, when the global internet has come by, trading is way faster and easier through online brokerages that help you buy or sell penny stocks.